DouglasOrr/DeepLearnTute/doc/diy.md

 ## 4. Training the Model

 We're almost ready to train our network.
 To train a network, it must be contained within a single `Link`.
 If you are using the simplest network defined already, which just contains one Link (`Linear`), you're already there.
-To prepare to train multiple links, see the [Chains](#Chains) section below.
+To prepare to train multiple links, see the [Chains](#chains) section below.

 > Note: This is a very condensed version of the [Chainer tutorial](http://docs.chainer.org/en/stable/tutorial/basic.html#optimizer) - see that if you get stuck.

-Training a network consists of taking a sequence of steps to decrease a loss function, based on small batches of the training data.
+Training a network consists of taking a sequence of steps to decrease a loss function (which should measure how well a network solves the task), based on small batches of the training data.
 We'll show you how to take one such step - it'll be up to you to code up a training loop based on this.

     link = ...  # my model

     # First choose an optimizer & set it up (only done once)
     opt = C.optimizers.SGD()   # start with SGD, but I'd recommend trying Adam soon!